Slack for software developers

 Apps for software developers

 GitHub makes it easy to store your Git projects and work together on them with your team.
-Connect GitHub to Slack to keep team members in sync — you’ll receive Slack notifications about commit events, pull requests, issue events, and deployment statuses.
+Connect GitHub to Slack to keep members in sync — you’ll receive Slack notifications about commit events, pull requests, issue events, and deployment statuses.

 For teams working together on features or projects, Codeship keeps everyone on the same page of the development workflow.
 Run tests on your hosted software and automate your team’s code deployments.
 When integrated with Slack, Codeship will automate your team’s code deployments and send notifications to a designated channel, letting everyone know when new builds are successful or not.